francescolonardo/CPTS-Preparation/README.md

 During an assessment, it is very common for us to transfer files to and from a target system.
 This module covers file transfer techniques leveraging tools commonly available across all versions of Windows and Linux systems.

-### 08 Shells & Payloads
+### 08 Shells and Payloads

-Gain the knowledge and skills to identify and use shells & payloads to establish a foothold on vulnerable Windows & Linux systems.
+Gain the knowledge and skills to identify and use shells and payloads to establish a foothold on vulnerable Windows and Linux systems.
 This module utilizes a fictitious scenario where the learner will place themselves in the perspective of a sysadmin trying out for a position on CAT5 Security's network penetration testing team.

 ### 09 Using the Metasploit Framework